 Looking after the wellbeing of your employees is not just the right thing to do, it makes business sense too.

-Employing a Corporate Wellness consultant can simplify the process of set-up, management and tracking – and ensure the scheme provides maximum benefit to business and employee alike.
+Employing a Corporate Wellness consultant can simplify the process of setting up, managing and tracking a scheme – and ensuring it provides maximum benefit to business and employee alike.

-Nonetheless, it’s worth understanding the 6 key steps required to develop a successful Corporate Wellness programme:
+Nonetheless, it’s worth understanding the 6 key steps required to develop successful Corporate Wellness Programmes:

-Provide employees with a confidential survey through which they can tell you about the health and wellbeing issues they struggle with and what type of support they would welcome.
-Also, how satisfied are they with the current wellness provision?
+Allow employees to tell you about the health and wellbeing issues they struggle with and what type of support they would welcome via confidential survey.
+Also, ask them how satisfied they are with the current wellness provision.

 Key performance indicators can be used to assess progress.
 Reduced absenteeism, improved morale and increased satisfaction can all be measured once benchmarks are set.

-It may be useful to have a team of people who promote the wellbeing scheme and help ensure that employees are fully aware of the tools they have at their disposal to safeguard and improve their wellbeing.
+It’s often useful to have a team of people whose job is to ensure that employees are fully aware of the tools they have at their disposal to safeguard and improve their wellbeing.
 They can also relay feedback to HR or senior management.

-Once you’ve pieced together a wellness programme based on employee feedback (and according to budget) you can launch the scheme.
+Once you’ve pieced together a wellness programme based on employee feedback (and according to budget) – and you’ve prepped your comms plan – you can launch the scheme.

 According to a 2020 UK workplace survey by Perkbox, four out of five UK workers (79%) commonly experience work-related stress.
 Meanwhile more than half (55%) experience stress-induced anxiety.
 While a level of stress is inevitable in any workplace, it’s important that employees are given the tools and support to ensure it doesn’t have a detrimental affect on their health.